patrick-ausderau/Node.js-course/docs/Slides/Node.js/2-NoSQL-MongoDB-mongoose.md

 # Lab/Homework 4

 * Create a [static](https://github.com/gofore/node-training/tree/master/express#serving-static-files) (or with [template](https://github.com/gofore/node-training/tree/master/express#template-engines)) html form.
 Alternative, use postman.
 On `POST /cats` create a new cat with the data that comes as [body](https://github.com/gofore/node-training/tree/master/express#request-body) argument.
+* Respond to `GET /cats` with JSON containing all the cats
-* Respond to `GET /cats` with JSON containing all the male cats that have weight over 10kg and are older than 10 years.
+* Respond to GET /cats with gender, age and weight query parameters with JSON containing the filtered list of cats.
+E.g. GET /cats?gender=male&weight=10&age=11 will return the male cats that have weight over 10kg and are older than 11 years.

 ---